college of agriculture scholarships

 Overview and Selection Criteria: A scholarship sponsored by Ann and Jason Beuligmann for students enrolled in the College of Agriculture at Purdue University.
 Selections will be made based upon the following factors.

-Overview and Selection Criteria: A scholarship sponsored by Dr. Bill Field, Professor of Agriculture and Biological Engineering, for incoming undergraduate freshmen or current undergraduate students in the College of Agriculture at Purdue University.
+Overview and Selection Criteria: A scholarship sponsored by Dr. Bill Field, Professor of Agriculture and Biological Engineering for undergraduate students in the College of Agriculture.
 This scholarship is for students who have physical disabilities that seriously impair mobility, hearing, vision, and/or use of extremities that cannot be substantially corrected with the use of prescriptive or prosthetic devices.
 Selections will be made based upon the following factors:

 Overview and Selection Criteria: A scholarship sponsored by Dr. John R. Burkhardt and Dr. Frances Clemo for undergraduate students in the College of Agriculture at Purdue University.
 Selections will be made based upon the following factors: